 There are some positions who do not post the salary at all.
 Once again a good resources for this is Glass Door.
 Search the agency you are interviewing for, the position, AND the geographic location you are interviewing in; to get an accurate salary amount.
 People who live in Tim buck too nowhere USA is not going to get paid the same as someone living in Los Angeles even if it is the same company.
 Because the cost of living is higher in LA.
 Also when looking for salary, make sure you look at how many years’ experience each person has so you can get an accurate understanding of what you want your salary requirement to be.

 If by chance you cannot find your agency on Glass Door.
-Research a similar position on Glass Door in the same area but with a difference agency, and that will give you an idea of how much you should ask for in the interview if they ask you for your salary requirements.
-If they do not ask you your salary requirements, it is okay to ask on the interview “How much does the position typically pay?”
+Research a similar position on Glass Door in the same area but with a difference agency, and that will give you an idea of how much you should ask if you are offered the job or if they ask your salary requirements in an interview.
+If salary does not come up in an interview, don’t ask but reserve asking for when they offer you the position.
+Typically done through HR.

 The last thing you want to do is be late for an interview.
-Many sure you GPS or look up the location beforehand.
+Make sure you GPS or look up the location beforehand.
 Make sure you look up traffic reports for the time of your interview.
 For example, in the DC area it takes me 20 minutes to get to my job WITHOUT traffic.
-With traffic, from 6 am-11 am, it takes me over an hour to get to work.
+With traffic, from 6 am-11 am, it takes me almost two hours to get to work.
 Checking your local traffic reports will help you determine traffic flow to ensure that you make it on time for your interview.
 Also check out parking.
 At my job we have a parking deck you have to pay for.
 During my interview I paid a meter.
 You want to make sure you have change or a card if paid parking is required.

 When Getting To The Interview You Always Want to: